redhat-na-ssa/golden-path-project-setup/docs/02-deploy-service-mesh-rhoai.md

 ![](/images/DSC-details.gif)<br><br>

-To check your RHOAI operator installation, from the left hand menu, choose 'Operators->Installed Operators'.  &nbsp; Search for the 'Red Hat OpenShift AI' operator.
+To check your RHOAI operator installation, from the left hand menu (of the OpenShift dashboard), choose 'Operators->Installed Operators'.  &nbsp; Search for the 'Red Hat OpenShift AI' operator.

 ![](/images/RHOAI-installed-operator.gif)<br><br>